nikhilnavali/MosquitoGame/README.md

 Mosquito Game

-This a simple html/javascript hame where the ephermal mosquitoes on screen is killed on the click.
+This a simple html/javascript game where the ephermal mosquitoes on screen is killed on the click.
 The user has maximum of 3 chances to make a high score.